enyijiang/MIDRC/README.md

 }
 ```

-Some part of the code is adapted from the following repos:
+Parts of the code in this repo is based on:

 - https://github.com/nicchiou/domain_adapt_cxr

 - https://github.com/uiuc-federated-learning/ml-fault-injector